 After the collapse of the Ottoman Empire Tetovo was under Albanian control but shortly after the Serbian Army captured the city only to be taken by the Kingdom of Bulgaria not long after.
 After turbulent years, after World War 2 Tetovo became part of Yugoslavia and eventually independent Macedonia.

 What to see in Tetovo

-The main attraction and the absolute highlight not only of Tetovo but of Macedonia is the Painted Mosque – Šarena Džamija – and that’s already a good reason to visit Tetovo.
+The main attraction and the absolute highlight not only of Tetovo but of North Macedonia is the Painted Mosque – Šarena Džamija – and that’s already a good reason to visit Tetovo.
 It was built in 1438 and later rebuilt in 1833.